Growth of bilinear maps III: Decidability: Applications of the formula

 \subsection{A formula for the spectral radius}

-The formula in Theorem \ref{thm:limsup=sup} turns out to give a formula for the spectral radius of a nonnegative matrix $A$. \begin{theorem} For every nonnegative matrix $A$, the spectral radius $\rho(A)$ can be written as
+The formula in Theorem~\ref{thm:limsup=sup} turns out to give more elementary results such as the following formula for the spectral radius of a nonnegative matrix $A$, which is also discussed in detail in \cite{bui2024bound}. \begin{theorem} For every nonnegative matrix $A$, the spectral radius $\rho(A)$ can be written as